Melissa James

 B.A., Bluffton College

-Dr. Melissa James’s work is centered on the intersection of health sciences, education, and applied research, with a focus on improving health outcomes through evidence-based practice, behavioral science, and program development.
+My work is centered on the intersection of health sciences, education, and applied research, with a focus on improving health outcomes through evidence-based practice, behavioral science, and program development.
+I am passionate about exploring ways to enhance individual and community well-being through research, teaching, and interdisciplinary collaboration.

-Her research interests include community health, behavioral change, and health education, particularly as they relate to health and wellness.
-She examines how factors such as stress, social context, and access to resources influence health behaviors and outcomes, with an emphasis on developing strategies that support long-term lifestyle change and disease prevention.
+My research interests include community health, behavioral change, and health education, particularly as they relate to health and wellness.
+I examine how factors such as stress, social context, and access to resources influence health behaviors and outcomes, with the goal of developing strategies that support long-term lifestyle change and disease prevention.
+Through my teaching and curriculum development in courses such as healthcare systems, decision-making, and analytics in high performance, I explore how health data can inform practice, improve program effectiveness, and support leadership within healthcare organizations.
+I am especially interested in integrating perspectives from health sciences, psychology, and organizational leadership to address complex health challenges and create meaningful, sustainable solutions.